KyberNetwork/widget-monitor-js/README.md

 4. Monitor-tx calls your confirmCallback when the tx is mined and persisted for at least a certain number of block confirmation or the tx is considered lost for being notfound for more than 15 minutes.
 At this point, status of the tx can be `lost`, `success`, `failed`, `invalid`.

 The tx is considered invalid if one of the following is true.
-1. The receiving address is different from receiveAddr passed Kyber Widget
+1. The receiving address is different from receiveAddr passed to Kyber Widget
 2. The receiving token is different from receiveToken passed to Kyber Widget
 3. The receiving amount is less than receiveAmount passed to Kyber Widget